dporkka/eleventy-blog/README.md

     </ul>
     <p>After cloning, to start editing your site, run ```yarn eleventy --serve``` to start your development server.
 Then open up http://localhost:8080</p>
     <p>After adding your own content to this site, remove the robots.txt file to allow search engines to index your site.</p>
+    <p>To add comments, follow the Supermaya instructions below and then connect Netlify to your copy of the Superdapo repository.</p>
     <p><strong>The rest of this ReadMe is from the <a href="https://github.com/MadeByMike/supermaya/blob/master/README.md">SuperMaya Readme</a><strong></p>
     <p>Supermaya was designed to help you add rich features to a blog or website without the need for a complicated build process.</p>
     <br><img src="site/static/supermaya-screenshot.png" width="500"/>